jignyasamishra/3-Tier-Architecture/README.md

 ![gif2](https://github.com/cloudcore-hub/reactjs-quiz-app/assets/88560609/a0dfce93-3bde-45af-b82a-d7c9e2c47294)
 # Key Components
 - IAM User Setup: Creation of an IAM user with necessary permissions for AWS deployment and management.
-- Infrastructure as Code (IaC): Utilization of Terraform and AWS CLI for setting up the Jumphost server (EC2 instance) on AWS.
+- Infrastructure as Code (IaC): Utilization of Terraform and AWS CLI for setting up the Jumphost server (EC2 instance) on AWS..Used yet another Github workflow to automate it!(https://github.com/jignyasamishra/iac_code)
 - GitHub Actions Configuration: Configuration of essential GitHub Actions workflows, including Snyk, Docker, Sonarqube, Terraform, Kubectl, AWS CLI, and Trivy.
 - EKS Cluster Deployment: Deployment of an Amazon EKS cluster using eksctl commands.
 - Load Balancer Configuration: Configuration of AWS Application Load Balancer (ALB) for the EKS cluster.